rishivanukuru/rishivanukuru.github.io/_projects/ARTWO.md

 ---
 layout: projects
 author_profile: false
-title: ARTWO - Augmented Reality
+title: ARTWO - Augmented Reality Interactions
 excerpt: Exploring the use of a second phone as a controller for Handheld AR experiences.
 duration: Ongoing
 header: